adavarski/UAP-POC/saas/k8s/Demo6-Spark-ML/README.md

 ## Recommender Systems

-The dataset that we are going to use for this chapter is a subset from a famous open sourced movie lens dataset and contains a total of 0.1 million records with three columns (User_Id,title,rating).
+The dataset that we are going to use for this demo is a subset from a famous open sourced movie lens dataset and contains a total of 0.1 million records with three columns (User_Id,title,rating).
 We will train our recommender model using 75% of the data and test it on the rest of the